 Oregon Cordless CS250-S6 – Best Electric Chainsaw [Editiors Choice]

-We will outline some key differences between gas-powered and electric chainsaws later in this guide, but you may have noticed that some of the gas models that we profiled featured as many perks as their electrical equivalents.
+We will outline some key differences between gas-powered and electric chainsaws earlier in this guide, but you may have noticed that some of the gas models that we profiled featured as many perks as their electrical equivalents.
 Happily, this exchange cuts both ways, as the Oregon Cordless CS250-S6 offers all of the flexibility expected of a battery-powered mobile saw, without sacrificing the sheer, brawny cutting potency of some of the gas models.
-Quiet and clean to operate (you’ll hear the birds singing in the sky the moment you switch off the tool), this chainsaw can lop through logs of some 12″ in diameter, with a minimum of fuss in getting started.
+Quiet and clean to operate (you’ll hear the birds singing in the sky the moment you switch off the tool), this model can lop through logs of some 12″ in diameter, with a minimum of fuss in getting started.
 Rather than pulling on cords, the CS250-S6 kicks into life at the touch of a button – and as a key safety feature, the blades will start to rotate slowly before steadily building to full capacity.
-With a blade of around 12″ this chainsaw is a fine size for an electric chainsaw, and comes with two battery options; standard, which will run for around sixty minutes and charge within the same period, or endurance (sold separately), which takes twice as long to charge but works for around two hours – or, of course, you can trail an extension cable and plug directly into a power source to avoid any need to stop.
+With a blade of around 12″ this chainsaw is a fine size for an electric model, and comes with two battery options; standard, which will run for around sixty minutes and charge within the same period, or endurance (sold separately), which takes twice as long to charge but works for around two hours – or, of course, you can trail an extension cable and plug directly into a power source to avoid any need to stop.
 Easy to hold with little kickback, deceptively powerful when in use and requiring very little maintenance, the Oregon CS250-S6 is the closest you will come to experiencing the full benefits and uses of a gas-powered chainsaw while using an electric model, as well as offering a handful of extra perks at the same time.

 The Worx WG303.1 is certainly one of the more budget-friendly chainsaws on the market, thanks in part to the manufacturers being an offshoot of Chinese mass-producers Prositec.
 Thankfully, these savings that are passed onto consumers with a handy, quality power tool that many homeowners looking for a product to use on light tasks around the home and garden will find hugely useful – safety and quality have not been sacrificed in this model, which comes with all the features that you would expect from a more prominent chainsaw, including minimal kickback.
 Perfect for trimming limbs from trees (though also able to feel trunks of up to 12″), this model comes with a 16″ blade – much longer than most electronic models.
 Don’t be fooled into thinking that means you can head into the woods and start dropping trees with glee though, as the potency of the WG303.1 is certainly more in line with that you would expect from an electronic chainsaw and the blades will wear themselves out an accelerated pace if you push them too hard.
 For mild use, however, you can’t go far wrong; weighing just 11lbs and running directly from a power source, this is the perfect selection for a beginner looking for a small and lightweight chainsaw for minor tidying jobs around the home.